dominic-fischer/Text-Tutor/README.md

 ## Usage Instructions

 Once the application is open in your browser, you can log in on the "Sign In" page or input a text on the "Home" page.
 If you are signed in, your past requests will be saved in the database and can be retrieved quickly.
-Once you have copied or written the text into the input box, you can click the "Submit" button.
-This will process the text, which might take a couple of dozens of seconds.
+After copying or writing text into the input box, you can click the "Submit" button.
+This will process the text, which might take a few dozens of seconds.

 A new box will then appear with the processed text.
 Upon hovering over individual words, additional information such as Part-of-Speech tags and grammatical function will be displayed.